Shopping Cart

 "An awesome retreat that was so good for this soul."
 (Darla M., Bend, OR)

-Conclusion: some relish being immersed in the rustic simplicity of the place and seriously unwinding, perhaps adventurously building a fire in simple cabin's wood stove to stay cozy on a cold snowy night.
-But others take uber-urbanized umbrage having to resort to such primitive labor intensive heating methods, expecting conventional amenities and constant pampering, even in the middle of the woods, and had lived to gripe about no hair dryer or wi-fi or hordes of shameless naked people despoiling an otherwise charming landscape.
+Conclusion: some relished being immersed in the rustic simplicity of the place and seriously unwinding, perhaps adventurously building a fire in a simple cabin's wood stove to stay warm on a cold snowy night.
+But others took uber-urbanized umbrage having to resort to such primitive labor-intensive heating methods, expecting conventional amenities and constant pampering even in the middle of the woods, and lived to gripe about no hair dryer or wi-fi, or the hordes of shameless naked people despoiling an otherwise charming landscape.

 Split-focus made operation challenging;